rromard/rromard/content/learning/text-as-data/2021-12-19-getting-started-processing-text-data/index.markdown

 ## # ... with 684 more rows
 ```

 Things are rarely so simple in a text scraping and cleaning process it seems.
-The chapter title do not carry the page number into the text column at all and the row with the chapter number has changed, from row 4 in non-chapter title pages, to row 2!
-The text chapter titles are on the chapter title pages in long format.
+The first page of each chapter, with the chapter title on top of the `text` column, do not carry the page number at all.
+Even worse, the row with the chapter number has changed, from row 4 in non-chapter title pages, to row 2!

 ```r